 Mediamorphosis of Radio Broadcasting on Drive-In Concert Event In Pandemic Era

-Vincent Atmadja1*, Alfred Pieter Menayang 2, Third Author3
+Vincent Atmadja1*, Alfred Pieter Menayang 2, Rustono Farady Marta3

-1 Vincent Atmadja, Bunda Mulia Univercity, Indonesia
+1 Vincent Atmadja, Bunda Mulia University, Indonesia

-2 Second Author Institution/Afiliation, State
+2 Alfred Pieter Menayang , Bunda Mulia University, Indonesia

-3 Third Author Institution/Afiliation, State
+3 Rustono Farady Marta, Bunda Mulia University, Indonesia

-*Email correcpondence: vanillamilk17@gmail.com
+*Email correcpondence: vanillamilk17@gmail.com1, fmenayang@gmail.com2, rmarta@bundamulia.ac.id3

 Abstract

 The number of radio listeners in Indonesia stood at 11.1 million in 2019, which is the highest number in the last 4 (four) years.
 Radio is one of the broadcasting communication media that is still very effective for entertainment purposes, listening to accurate information, news, advertising and also educational purposes.
 Coupled with the existence of radio streaming applications that make it easy for loyal listeners to continue to follow the broadcast.
 The effectiveness of advertising using radio broadcasting media is seen by PT.
-Berlian Entertainment who then decided to cooperate with Mahaka Radio Integra in marketing the Drive In Concert Event.
-This study aims to analyze the Mahaka Radio Integra broadcasting role in marketing the Drive-In Concert Event organized by PT.
+Berlian Entertainment who then decided to cooperate with Mahaka Radio Integra in marketing & delivering the Drive In Concert Event.
+This study aims to analyze the role of Mahaka Radio Integra broadcasting in marketing & delivering the Drive-In Concert Event organized by PT.
 Berlian Entertainment in "Danamon New Life Experience".
 The paradigm in this study is a constructivist paradigm with sociocultural traditions and qualitative approaches.
 The method used in compiling this study is Gamson and Modigliani Framing Analysis with research theory based on Marshall McLuhan's Technological Determinism.
 From various news headlines displayed by online media like Beritasatu, Kompas.com, JakartaPost and Tribunews can be concluded that the news given about the drive-in concert event is the first event carried by Berlian Entertainment with Mahaka Radio Integra by applying health protocols, watching behind the wheel of the car, and enjoy the music.
 The convergence between online and offline media is one of the innovations for this drive-in concert itself, and this convergence is the part of Mediamorphosis.
 The music lovers who miss to watching music concerts can enjoy the concert by utilizing the online FM radio signal presented in their own cars and can also see the musicians playing their music using the sound system offline.

-Keywords : Radio Broadcasting role,Drive In Concert Event Ma Convergencerketing, Framing Analysis, Technological Determinism, Mediamorphosis
+Keywords : Radio Broadcasting role,Drive In Concert Event Convergence, Framing Analysis, Technological Determinism, Mediamorphosis

 Abstrak